36 mistakes every fresher will make

 One in five students is a victim of theft at university, with freshers' week being a prime opportunity for criminals.

-How would you feel if your laptop or phone was pinched or ruined, and you then had to pay for a new one?
+How would you feel if your laptop or phone was stolen or ruined, and you then had to pay for a new one?

-Not shelling out for cheap student contents insurance is playing with fire, and something we strongly recommend you arrange before arriving at uni.
+Not shelling out for cheap student contents insurance is playing with fire, and we'd strongly recommend you arrange it before arriving at uni.

 Buying your entire reading list brand new

-Being an eager student certainly isn't a terrible trait to have, but save your enthusiasm for the studying, as opposed to the part where you splurge cash when you really don't need to.
+Being an eager student certainly isn't a terrible thing to be, but save your enthusiasm for the studying, as opposed to the part where you splurge cash when you really don't need to.

-And remember to try and keep them in good nick so you can sell your old books on when you're done with them.
+And remember to try to look after them so you can sell your old books on when you're done with them.

 Not getting your free cheat sheet

-Of course, there are thousands more mistakes you could (and probably are going to) make as a student.
+Of course, there are thousands more mistakes you could (and probably will) make as a student.
 It's all part of the learning process!

 But when it comes to avoiding student finance pitfalls, you can do yourself a huge favour by downloading The Student Money Takeaway.

-This funky bit of kit distils the very best advice from our website onto just two pages.
+This handy bit of kit distils the very best advice from our website onto just two pages.
 It's designed to be accessible, fun and engaging.

-After more insights on what life is like at university?
-Here are 23 things grads wish they'd known in their first year.
+After more insights into what life is like at university?
+Here are some essential things graduates wish they'd known in their first year.